MicrosoftDocs/cpp-docs/docs/mfc/reference/add-idl-mfc-method-wizard.md

 - **+**

   Adds the parameter to the list of **parameters**.
 Specify the parameter name in **Parameter name**, and its type and parameter attributes in **Parameters**.

+  If you don't provide a parameter name, the wizard ignores any parameter attributes (ATL only) or **Parameter type** selections.

 - **x**